Chart Color Schemes

 Jindalee has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to influence the area.
-Notable projects include the Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, Centenary Bridge Upgrade, and Centenary Motorway Upgrade Planning.
-The following list outlines those projects considered most relevant.
+The performance of a region is significantly impacted by alterations to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to influence this area notably.
+These key projects include the Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, Centenary Bridge Upgrade, and Centenary Motorway Upgrade Planning.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.